WARREN DESIGN BUILD

 impermeable membrane.
 We had to remove most of the loam, and take out some of the walkway in

 order to do that.
-This will make the system "zero discharge" in that none of the grey water will
+This made the system "zero discharge" in that none of the grey water

 saturated, the water is then drained into a sump pump and recirculated back into the plant beds.